Batman: Return of the Caped Crusaders: Revenue

 The film debuted at No. 17 on the NPD VideoScan First Alert sales chart and No. 11 on the Blu-ray Disc sales chart in its first week.
-As of August 2017, it has earned over $1.1 million from domestic home video sales.
+As of August 2025, it has earned over $1.7 million from domestic home video sales.

-Sequels and spin-offs
+Sequel and spin-off

 Batman vs. Two-Face (2017)

 A sequel, titled Batman vs. Two-Face, was released in 2017 with William Shatner voicing Two-Face as the main antagonist.
 Burt Ward and Julie Newmar reprised their roles as Robin and Catwoman.
-On June 9, Batman's voice actor Adam West died from leukemia.
-According to Bleeding Cool, West and Shatner recorded their lines separately with West finishing his lines by October 2016.
+On June 9, Adam West died from leukemia.
+According to Bleeding Cool, West and Shatner recorded their lines separately, with West finishing his lines by October 2016.

 Possible Wonder Woman spin-off

-After the success of Batman: Return of the Caped Crusaders, Warner Bros. had stated that their executives are also considering making an animated film based on the classic 1970s Wonder Woman TV series, with actress Lynda Carter reprising her role as Wonder Woman.
+After the success of Batman: Return of the Caped Crusaders, Warner Bros. stated that they considered to make an animated film based on Wonder Woman, with Lynda Carter reprising her role as Wonder Woman.